-DNS-over-HTTPS (DoH) FAQs
+DNS over HTTPS (DoH) FAQs

-Firefox Firefox Last updated: 66% of users voted this helpful
+Firefox Firefox Last updated: 3 weeks, 1 day ago 80% of users voted this helpful

 Just getting started with DNS over HTTPS (DoH)?
 No need to worry!
 We have outlined a list of FAQs here that you may find helpful while getting up to speed with all that DoH has to offer.
-For additional information, see Firefox DNS-over-HTTPS.
+For additional information, see Firefox DNS over HTTPS.

 How DNS over HTTPS works for Firefox users based in locales where we have rolled out DoH by default